sdave0/ci-pipeline/README.md

 *   **Docker Build & Push:** Builds and pushes a Docker image to the GitHub Container Registry, including a vulnerability scan with Trivy.
 *   **Deploy:** Updates the Kubernetes deployment with the new image tag upon pushes to the `main` branch.

+## Pipeline Profiler

+This project includes a separate workflow that profiles the main CI/CD pipeline.
+After every successful run of the CI/CD pipeline on the `main` branch, the profiler workflow runs and generates a summary of the pipeline's execution, including job durations, test results, and cache performance.
+The summary is appended to the CI/CD pipeline run.

 ## Workflow Triggers

 *   **Push** to `main` or `develop`.